 4-H animal judging contests

 Effectively evaluating breeding and market animals is highly important in the animal industry.
 Judging is an art developed through patient study and long practice.
-4-Hers interested in dairy, general livestock (beef, sheep & swine), horses and rabbits can learn to be a good judge by knowing the parts of the animal and their location, which parts are most important for meat and breeding stock production, making keen observations and comparing to the ideal, weighing the good and bad points of each animal and much more.
+4-H'ers interested in dairy, general livestock (beef, meat goat, sheep and swine), horses and rabbits can learn to be a good judge by knowing the parts of the animal and their location, knowing which parts are most important for meat and breeding stock production, making keen observations, comparing to the ideal, and weighing the good and bad points of each animal.

-- Check with your county for local county judging contests.
+- Check with your county for local animal judging contests.

 - Read state fair contest details in the premium book.

 - Intermediate teams: Participants have completed grades 6-8.